My experience and motivation

 About me

-I have been a psychotherapeutic counsellor with several organisations in Bristol including the Swan Project, the charity Mind and the counselling services at Bristol University as well as having my own private practice.
+I have been a psychotherapeutic counsellor with several organisations in Bristol including the Swan Project, the charity Mind and the counselling services at Bristol University.
+I currently have my own private practice which I have been running for several years.

-My experience of counselling means I am not afraid to feel.
-I have been working through my own emotions for many years in personal therapy and I believe I have developed an inner courage and resilience to be able to feel whatever needs to be felt.
+My experience of counselling means I am not afraid to feel my own difficult emotions or how to bear the unknown or uncertainties in life.
+I have been working through my own emotions and life traumas for many years in personal therapy and I believe I have developed an inner courage and resilience to be able to feel whatever needs to be felt and the power of having that witnessed by another.
 I have been helped by therapists to feel what I could not bear alone.
-I also understand that your journey in counselling is your own.
+I also understand that your journey in counselling is your own, but invite you to learn how to hold what feels unbearable and to gain freedom for yourself in being able to do so.

 I obtained my Diploma in Humanistic Integrative counselling at Bath Centre of Counselling and Psychotherapy (BCPC) in Bath, in June 2018, which is accredited by UKCP (UK Council for Psychotherapists) and BACP (British Association for Counselling and Psychotherapy).